-The relatively low adoption of NAC despite the fact that the technology has been around for years, can be ascribed in part to the fact that IT departments still believe they live in the world where the majority of users have desktops, and the few laptops are brought into the office regularly, said Andrew Rose, principal analyst for security and risk at Forrester Research.
+The relatively low adoption of NAC despite the fact that the technology has been around for years can be ascribed in part to the fact that IT departments still believe they live in a world where the majority of users have desktops, and the few laptops are brought into the office regularly, said Andrew Rose, principal analyst for security and risk at Forrester Research.

 "They do not recognise that the landscape has shifted and that many users now bring their own device, or work away from the office for weeks at a time," he said.